amit0365/cairo_tee/README.md

-TEE Remote Attestation Verification in Cairo (Porting [Automata Rust implementation](https://github.com/automata-network/dcap-rs) to Cairo) - Idea credit and helpful resources from Tarrence from Cartridge.
+TEE Remote Attestation Verification in Cairo (Porting [Automata's DCAP Rust implementation](https://github.com/automata-network/dcap-rs) to Cairo) - Idea credit and helpful resources from Tarrence from Cartridge.

 ## Short Introduction to TEE's and Remote Attestations (WIP)